-The Douglas Wright Foundation’s Eclipse Melanoma Party will be held on Friday, June 2nd, 2017 at the Royal Canadian Yacht Club.
-The event will feature a silent auction, barbecue dinner, open bar and another beautiful night on the island with family and friends.
+The Douglas Wright Foundation’s Eclipse Melanoma Party was held on Friday, June 2nd, 2017 at the Royal Canadian Yacht Club.
+The event featured a silent auction, barbecue dinner, open bar and another beautiful night on the island with family and friends.

-This event marks our foundation's 6th year as we look forward to briefly updating you, our valued donors and friends, on all of our exciting projects and activities.
+This event marked our foundation's 6th year, and provided an opportunity to update our valued donors and friends on all of our exciting projects and activities.